Skip to content

 For decades, live music in the UK has been booked on handshakes, text messages, and Facebook DMs.
 And for decades, it’s led to the same problems: last-minute cancellations, fee disputes, double-bookings, and acts that just don’t show up.

 The root cause is always the same: nothing was in writing.
-And in a year when grassroots margins are thinner than ever — for venues and artists alike — the tolerance for that kind of booking entropy is running out.
+And in a year when grassroots margins are thinner than ever — the Music Venue Trust logged 125 grassroots venue closures across the UK in 2023, roughly 1 every 3 days — the tolerance for that kind of booking entropy is running out on both sides of the stage.

 This piece is for anyone who’s ever been ghosted on a gig, stung by a cancellation, or chased a fee through five unanswered DMs.
 The good news: the answer is simple.
 The better news: the tools to do it properly are free.